Overview

 Konstfack University of Arts, Crafts and Design

-Helsinki, Finland August 20-24
+Helsinki, Finland August 21-23

 Aalto University (Espoo)

-This summer program, focused on Environmental/Architectural Design and Health, learning from Masterpieces of Alvar Aalto, Juhani Pallasmaa and Sigurd Lewerentz, offers an intensive two-week course in the interface between disciplines concerned with design of the built environment and scientific disciplines concerned with human perception and behavior.
 Grounded in the culture of Stockholm, Sweden and Helsinki, Finland, participants will experience the rich cultural context of both cities, which hold many treasured works of architecture and landscape design including those by Gunnar Asplund, Sigurd Lewerentz, and Alvar Aalto.
-Participants will be offered tours of buildings and landscapes by these three architects and will also tour selected works by contemporary masters of landscape, architecture, interior design and lighting design such as Juhani Pallasmaa, Juha Leiviska and others.
+Participants will be offered tours of buildings and landscapes by these three architects and will also tour selected works by contemporary masters of landscape, architecture, interior design and lighting design such as Juhani Pallasmaa and others.
 After spending nine days exploring Stockholm and participating in lectures, masterclasses, tours, workshops, craft demonstrations, sketching sessions, and social events, we will travel by night ferry to Helsinki, Finland to continue our adventure.
-During three days in Helsinki, lectures, workshops and tours will continue, and the Program will finish with a celebration and dinner on the final evening.
-Participants will be offered recommendations to continue their exploration of works by Alvar Aalto in Jyvaskyla and other cities in Finland, after the Program.
+During three days in Helsinki, lectures and tours will continue.
+A celebration and banquet will be held in the evening of August 21.
+The Program will finish with morning lectures, a panel discussion and awarding of dipomas in the afternoon of August 23.
+Participants will be offered recommendations to continue their exploration of works by Alvar Aalto in other locations in Finland, after the Program.

 The course follows the first edition of our traveling workshop in Iberia, which took place in Spain and Portugal in July and August of 2022, the second edition which took place in Guadalajara, Mexico, and the third edition in Italy which featured several new distinguished faculty members, a deeper